 of the 2014 Community Hall of Fame Banquet:

 1st Source Bank

-To provide a visible tribute to Hall of Fame honorees for residents and visitors to our community to view and know better how these people made our community what it is today.
+To provide a visible tribute to Hall of Fame inductees for residents and visitors to our community, enabling them to learn how these people made our community what it is today.